 Interest rate risk is the risk that future cash flows from a financial instrument (cash flow interest rate risk) or its fair value (fair value interest rate risk) will fluctuate because of changes in market interest rates.
-The Group's exposure to changes in interest rates relates primarily to the long-term borrowings.
-Borrowings issued at fixed rates expose the Group to fair value interest rate risk.
-On the other hand, borrowings issued at variable rates expose the Group to cash flow interest rate risk.
+The Group's exposure to changes in interest rates relates to borrowings and investment securities.
+Investment securities acquired or borrowings issued at fixed rates expose the Group to fair value interest rate risk.
+On the other hand, investment securities acquired or borrowings issued at variable rates expose the Group to cash flow interest rate risk.